keras-team/keras-io/examples/generative/md/pixelcnn.md

-# PixelCNN

 **Author:** [ADMoreau](https://github.com/ADMoreau)<br>
 **Date created:** 2020/05/17<br>
 **Last modified:** 2020/05/23<br>
+**Description:** PixelCNN implemented in Keras.

 <img class="k-inline-icon" src="https://colab.research.google.com/img/colab_favicon.ico"/> [**View in Colab**](https://colab.research.google.com/github/keras-team/keras-io/blob/master/examples/generative/ipynb/pixelcnn.ipynb)  <span class="k-dot">•</span><img class="k-inline-icon" src="https://github.com/favicon.ico"/> [**GitHub source**](https://github.com/keras-team/keras-io/blob/master/examples/generative/pixelcnn.py)

-**Description:** PixelCNN implemented in Keras.

 ---
 ## Introduction
-PixelCNN is a generative model proposed in 2016 by van den Oord et al.
-(https://arxiv.org/abs/1606.05328).
-It is designed to generate images or other data types from an input vector where the probability distribution of prior elements dictate the probability distribution of later elements.
+[PixelCNN](https://arxiv.org/abs/1606.05328) is a generative model proposed in 2016 by van den Oord et al. It is designed to generate images or other data types from an input vector where the probability distribution of prior elements dictate the probability distribution of later elements.
 In the following example images are generated in this fashion through a masked convolutional kernel that is only capable of using data